 Penalties for drug offences are severe and include lengthy prison sentences.

-Carry your passport, your original visa and migration card with you at all times.
+Carry your passport, original visa and migration card with you at all times.
 Authorities can request to see identification at any time.
-Failure to produce identification can result in being detained.
+If you don't produce identification, you may be detained.

 Serious crimes, such as murder, can attract the death penalty.